 An industrial chicken shed can hold tens of thousands of birds.
-At the end of their short lives, the birds are so densely packed that each animal can have less floor space than an 8.5"x11" piece of paper.
+At the end of their short lives (most are killed at 5-6 weeks old), the birds are so densely packed that each animal can have less floor space than an 8.5"x11" piece of paper.

 Sitting and lying in waste

 Litter covering the floor of an industrial chicken farm is often poor quality, so chickens spend their lives sitting or lying in their own waste.

 Contact with the dirty floor can lead to painful skin lesions on the animal’s feet, legs and breasts.
 Ammonia in the air can cause respiratory and eye problems.

 Poor conditions like these can lead to an increase in lameness and skin disease.